Skip to content

 4. Misconception: Insulation increases fire risk

 This misconception mainly refers to EPS foam boards, which are considered the most commonly used insulation material in the building sector.
-Studies and statistics from experts show that facade insulation with EPS rarely influences the course of a fire.
+Studies and statistics from experts show that facade insulations with EPS rarely influence the course of a fire.

 In the rare cases where fire incidents occur, it is often due to an improper condition of the entire external thermal insulation composite system (ETICS).
 The ETICS includes the insulation material, fastening methods (gluing/doweling or rail system), and plaster layers.
 Statistically, the highest fire risk in residential buildings is in the kitchen area.